fikarme/irc/README.md

 - IRC is a simple and robust protocol built to host communities.
 - IRC is open to anyone.
 You can create a server or build a client.
 - IRC has four fundamental pillars: server, command parser, channels and the client(not the actual client that u will use).
+- """Clean code (e.g. all messages are created with the builder design pattern?)"""

 # Server
 - managing socket connections